-- Spin-offs (odvajanje) and demergers (podjela) followed by a share deal are usually used when the acquirer is interested in buying only a part of the assets or business of the target. - (ii) Merger (spajanje i pripajanje) of two or more companies.
+- Spin-offs (odvajanje) and demergers (podjela) followed by a share deal are usually used when the acquirer is interested in buying only a part of the assets or business of the target. - (ii) Mergers (spajanje or pripajanje) of two or more companies, which can be executed by: (a) transferring all assets and liabilities of one company to an existing company that, in exchange, issues shares to the shareholders of the company being merged; or (b) forming a new company that then issues its shares to the shareholders of the companies being merged.